fossasia/eventyay-tickets/doc/contribute/setup.rst

     python manage.py check
     py.test tests

-.. note:: If you have multiple CPU cores and want to speed up the test suite, you can run
+.. note:: If you have more than one CPU core and want to speed up the test suite, you can run
           ``py.test -n NUM`` with ``NUM`` being the number of threads you want to use.

-It is a good idea to put the style checks into your git hook ``.git/hooks/pre-commit``, for example::
+It's a good idea to put the style checks into your git hook ``.git/hooks/pre-commit``, for example::

     #!/bin/sh